quartz-technology/hackathon-eth-global-london-2024-02/backend/README.md

 Please, copy the [`.env.example`](./.env.example) and replace the API key with yours.

+You'll also need to set the contract address in the `CONTRACT_ADDRESS` environment variable.

 ### Generate the Prisma client

 We use SQLite and Prisma to store persistent data, please generate the client before running Budal.